 The limestone rock in American Fork Canyon and surrounding areas is where you will find several caves, sinkholes, and arches.
 Some of these overhanging walls and caves are the location of difficult rock climbing routes.
 Timpanogos Cave is well known and visited by many.
 Devil's Eye is located on the south ridge of Willow Canyon Peak.
-I'm not going to name any of the lesser known caves and will leave exploring and finding those in this area to you.
+I'm not going to name any of the lesser known caves and will leave exploring to you.

 Timpanogos Cave National Monument